-Carnegie Cognition Symposium volume entitled "Cognition and Instruction" is published, including chapters by Herb Simon and several other CMU faculty.
+Carnegie Cognition Symposium volume organized and edited by David Klahr, entitled "Cognition and Instruction" is published, including chapters by Herb Simon and several other CMU faculty.

 Newell and Simon receive the Turing Award for their work on artificial intelligence, the psychology of human cognition and list processing.
 The pair inspires a wealth of other work on learning and cognition.

 Prof. John R. Anderson and CMU colleagues further bring together the disciplines of cognitive psychology and computer science to develop a new model of how people learn.

 Simon wins the Nobel Prize in Economic Sciences for his work on decision making.

 The SOAR cognitive architecture and unified theory of cognition begins, led by Newell, John Laird (SCS ’78,’84) and Paul Rosenbloom (SCS ’78,’83).
 During the 1980s, CMU established three of the four cognitive architectures that were used to explore human perception, reasoning, learning and language.